tessamcdonnel/STAT-217-R-Course/chapter5.md

 Most of the time we don't know what the *population mean* is, but we can **estimate** this value with a random sample.

-In this exercise, you will create a random sample of 75 from the `weight` variable in the `ChickWeight` dataset and then compare the *sample mean* `weight` of chicks to the *population mean* you found in the last exercise.
+In this exercise, you will create a random sample of 75 from the `weight` variable in the `ChickWeight` data set and then compare the *sample mean* `weight` of chicks to the *population mean* you found in the last exercise.

 *** =instructions